holtrop/propane/doc/user_guide.md

 The above examples demonstrate how the parser values for the rule components can be used to produce the parser value for the accepted rule.

-Parser rule code blocks are not allowed and not used when AST generation mode is active.
+Parser rule code blocks are not allowed and not used when tree generation mode is active.

 ##> Specifying the parser start rule name - the `start` statement